the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 #### Breakout rooms

-*If using breakout rooms in Zoom (or similar tool), make sure that the organiser helps you create Groups*
+*If using breakout rooms in Zoom (or similar tool), make sure that the organiser for help*

 - [ ] Create groups that are more diverse (they will have better discussion)
 - [ ] Remind everyone to give others fair chance to speak